w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 specifying each milestone, set at its respective amount and block height at which it becomes redeemable.

-For example, take the following "staged" proposal which has three milestones, each at 100 DOT, and is redeemable at the following block heights.
+For example, take the following "staged" proposal, which has three milestones, each at 100 DOT, and is redeemable at the following block heights.
 Usually, block heights correspond to a date in the
 future: